adhamu/zipgenerator/README.md

 	    $zip->get();
     ?>

-If you want to download the file as soon as it is generated instead of silently saving it to the specified location, you can do the following:
+If you want to download the file as soon as it is generated instead of saving it to the specified location, you can do the following:

     <?php
         $zip->setProcessType("stream");